numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

   impact of the removal is such that a major version number increase is warranted.
 - shall be listed in the release notes of the release where the removal happened.

-Versioning:

-- removal of deprecated code can be done in any minor (but not bugfix) release.
+- can be done in any minor (but not bugfix) release.
-- for heavily used functionality (e.g. removal of ``np.matrix``, of a whole submodule, or significant changes to behavior for subclasses) the major version number shall be increased.

 In concrete cases where this policy needs to be applied, decisions are made according to the `NumPy governance model